VeerMuchandi/mssql-openshift-tools/php7-mssql/README.md

 RUN  rpm --import https://packages.microsoft.com/keys/microsoft.asc && curl -o /etc/yum.repos.d/mssql-release.repo https://packages.microsoft.com/config/rhel/7/prod.repo && ACCEPT_EULA=Y yum install -y msodbcsql mssql-tools unixODBC-devel && yum -y install python-pip && pip install pymssql && yum clean all -y
 ```

-**NOTE** MS SQL connectivity requires the image to run as a specific user that is available on the container.
-Hence you see that the user `1001` is added with `RUN useradd` command.
-This also means that the application needs to be built and deployed wiwith SCC such as `nonroot` or `anyuid`.
+Sqlcmd requires the user running the command to be part of `/etc/passwd`.
+Hence the entrypoint has been changed to `uid_entrypoint` that adds the random user assigned by the user to `/etc/passwd` with username `container` when the container comes up.
+This allows container to be used with OpenShift.

 ## Building this container